rod-anami-kyndryl/hashi-vault-mcp/README.md

 The server will start and expose the following endpoints:

 - `http://localhost:3000/health` - Health check endpoint
-- `http://localhost:3000/sse` - SSE endpoint for MCP client connections
+- `http://localhost:3000/mcp` - SSE stream endpoint for MCP client connections
-- `http://localhost:3000/message` - Message endpoint for client requests

 ### Using with Gemini CLI